For effective, efficient, equitable carbon pricing:

 The agreed mission, among the partners, is to ensure no nation misses the opportunity to add effective, efficient, equitable carbon pricing to its national climate strategy.
 As the Paris agreement will come into full legal force in 2020, the goal is to add carbon pricing to all national strategies by that time, to ensure the most cost-effective way to implement a true global response to climate disruption.

-The Paris Agreement came to include key principles related to the Core Principles listed above.
+The Paris Agreement came to include key principles related to the PARIS Principles listed above.
 Specifically:

-- “environmental integrity [and] completeness” mean a policy-driven price must internalize costs, without glossing over real distortions embedded in a carbon-intensive market.
+- Internalize inefficiencies—“environmental integrity [and] completeness” mean a policy-driven price must internalize costs, without glossing over real distortions embedded in a carbon-intensive market.

-- “comparability and consistency” mean prices may be designed country by country, but should harmonize across borders, and align with priorities such as reducing emissions and equitable outcomes.
+- Spread by aligning—“comparability and consistency” and “coordination across instruments”mean prices may be designed country by country, but should harmonize across borders, and align with priorities such as reducing emissions and equitable outcomes.

 To understand the significance of this opportunity, it is crucial to recognize that for the first time in world history: